rcSabucido/melts-inventory/README.md

 M.I.S.S is a web application designed to manage inventory, suppliers, and transactions efficiently.
 This project is built using React, Vite, and Supabase.

+You can visit the live demo page on [melts-inventory.vercel.app](https://melts-inventory.vercel.app)

 ## Table of Contents

 - [Installation](#installation)